Coen brothers

 The Coens have written films for other directors, including Sam Raimi's ''Crimewave'' (1985), Angelina Jolie's World War II biopic ''Unbroken'' (2014) and Steven Spielberg's Cold War drama ''Bridge of Spies'' (2015).
 They produced Terry Zwigoff's ''Bad Santa'' (2003) and John Turturro's ''Romance and Cigarettes'' (2005).
 Ethan is also a writer of short stories, theater and poetry.

-They are known for their distinctive stylistic trademarks including genre hybridity. ''No Country for Old Men'', ''A Serious Man'' and ''Inside Llewyn Davis'' were included on the BBC's 2016 poll of the greatest motion pictures since 2000.
-In 1998, the American Film Institute (AFI) ranked ''Fargo'' among the 100 greatest American movies.
+''No Country for Old Men'', ''A Serious Man'' and ''Inside Llewyn Davis'' were included on the BBC's 2016 poll of the greatest films since 2000.
+In 1998, the American Film Institute ranked ''Fargo'' among the 100 greatest American movies.
+They are known for their distinctive stylistic trademarks including genre hybridity.
 Richard Corliss wrote of the Coens: "Dexterously flipping and reheating old movie genres like so many pancakes, they serve them up fresh, not with syrup but with a coating of comic arsenic."
 Provided by Wikipedia